Betting Odds Explained

 There are three main ways they are presented: American, fractional, and decimal.
 Each style is slightly different, so let’s delve into them to understand better.

 When you’re looking at American odds, the first thing you’ll want to notice is the sign in front of the odds, as that denotes two very different things.

 A minus sign in front of the odds – or a negative number – indicates the amount of money you’d have to bet to win $100.
 If there is a plus sign, that shows how much money you’d win if you bet $100.

 • Boston Red Sox +120

-To calculate your payout with these odds, it’s quite simple: your stake is the denominator and the payout is the numerator.
+To calculate your payout with these odds, it’s pretty simple: your stake is the denominator, and the payout is the numerator.
 So if you want to bet $50 on a bet where the payout is 15/1, you would plug in 50 on the bottom.

 Then you would need to multiply the top part by 50 to get your potential payout, which in this case is $750.
 Fractional odds are often associated with futures, such as the odds to win the Super Bowl, horse racing, golf, and racing events.

 The third option most commonly used to display the odds is decimal form.
 In this case, we’re essentially changing the fractions to decimals.
 If you remember your Grade 6 math, it shouldn’t be a problem for you.
 With decimals, calculating your payout is quite simple: just multiple your stake by the decimal odds to get your total payout.
 It’s the most straightforward way to calculate odds.

 With decimal odds, the team or option with the smallest decimal number is the favorite, whereas the choice with the largest number is the underdog.
 As the numbers grow more prominent, those selections are more significant underdogs.